One of the best ways to take care of yourself can be… (drum roll) doing something really nice for someone else.

 Ever been in a Starbucks line when the employee said “This is free.
 The person ahead of you in line already paid it forward for you!”
 Remember that feeling?

-The people you see and encounter on a daily basis is a great field ripe for planting contagious kindness—something unexpected that makes the other person smile or at least feel better.
+The people you see and encounter on a daily basis are a great field ripe for planting contagious kindness—something unexpected that makes the other person smile or at least feel better.
 Maybe it’s a bit like the “golden rule,” do to others the kinds of things that you would like done to or for you.

 The advantages are multifold, both for the person you target and for how it makes you feel too.

 We all see enough protests on the news and elsewhere that pivot on what someone is against.
-When we do something positive for someone, our activism interrupts their pattern in a good way, and can motivate them to pass the positive on.
+When we do something positive for someone, our activism interrupts their pattern in a good way and can motivate them to pass the positive on.
 Does our world need that or what?

 3. It can start a total cultural shift, one person at a time.

-History tells us that most movements of huge proportions began with one person with a vision and dedication finding the fulcrum that moved the world.
+History tells us that most movements of huge proportions began with one person with a vision and dedication to finding the fulcrum that moved the world.
 By their example, they attracted followers until an unstoppable force was launched.
 While that might be grandiose by some estimations (C’mon, what can just I do?), you have to ask yourself, what if they had said that?

 It will take some effort, and some true “presence” and awareness, because, yes, most of the time we are focused on ourselves.
 But we can alter that default setting by making some of these Random Acts our new intention.